-- · Deprecated repository types
+- Deprecated repository types

 - vRanger editions

-- Backing up the vRanger database
+- Upgrading a previous vRanger installation

 Deprecated repository types

 Starting with vRanger 7.6, FTP and SFTP repositories will not be supported.
 If your existing vRanger installation has either of these repository types configured, the upgrade will not proceed.
 To upgrade, you will need to: